-Suppose wages rise.
+To see how changes in wages affect the supply of labor, suppose wages rise.
 This increases the cost of leisure and causes the supply of labor to rise - this is the substitution effect, which states that as the relative price of one good increases, consumption of that good will decrease.
 However, there is also an income effect - an increased wage means higher income, and since leisure is a normal good, the quantity of leisure demanded will go up.
 In general, at low wage levels the substitution effect dominates the income effect and higher wages cause an increase in the supply of labor.
 At high incomes, however, the negative income effect could offset the positive substitution effect and higher wage levels could actually cause labor to decrease.
 A worker making $800/hour who receives a raise to $1200/hour may not have much use for the extra money and may choose to work less while maintaining the same standard of living, for example.
 This creates a supply curve that bends backwards, initially increasing with the wage rate but later decreasing.

 People supply labor in order to increase their utility—just as they demand goods and services in order to increase their utility.
 The supply curve for labor will shift in response to changes in the same factors that shift demand for goods and services.
 These include changes in preferences, changes in income, changes in population, and changes in expectations.
 A change in preferences that causes people to prefer more leisure, for example, will shift the supply curve to the left, creating a lower level of employment and a higher wage rate.

 An increase in the demand for labor will increase both the level of employment and the wage rate.
 We have already seen that the demand for labor is based on the marginal product of labor and the price of output.
 Thus, any factor that affects productivity or output prices will also shift labor demand.
 Some of these factors include:

 - The skills or education of the workforce (marginal productivity of labor)